In the open position and movable forms of this chord there are two possible locations for the root or letter of the chord.

 Lessons of interest and are related to the material covered in this lesson.

-This chart is great for new members of ukulele clubs and is organized into common keys of the songs that are most popular.
+This chart is great for new members of ukulele clubs and is organized into common keys of the songs that are most popular played at ukulele jams.

 Understandably this is one of the most popular lessons on the site.
 Chords are what you do the most on ukulele.

-Master these open position chords and when you venture past he third fret you will see that it's not as foreign chord territory as you might have thought.
+Master these open position chords and when you venture past the third fret you will see that it's not as foreign chord territory as you might have thought.

 The most important notes or chord tones in a chord are the notes that contribute most to the actual sound or color of the chord.
 For a major or minor triad the third of the chord performs this function.
 For other chords any note that makes it different from other chord types with the same root are the color tones.